-Size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified class.
+The size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified class.
 Specimens are not limited to Illinois locations.
 All levels of Geology use the same manual, Geology-Introduction to the Study of the Earth.
+Do not identify your specimens any further than phylum and class.
+There is one exception to this for fossils that are identified to phylum OR class.
+Class should only be used for fossils of mollusks, back-boned animals, and arthropods.

-CLASS # 50218 PROJECT Pebble Pups 1 : Display 8 to 19 rocks and mineral specimens with three minerals in the collections.
-Collection may include duplications that show variations.
+CLASS # PROJECT Pebble Pups 1: Display 8 to 19 rocks and mineral specimens with three minerals in the collections.
+50218 Collection may include duplications that show variations.
 Label collection and note where found.
-50219 Pebble Pups 2 : Display at least 20, but no more than 29, rocks and mineral specimens with seven minerals in the collections.
+Pebble Pups 2: Display at least 20, but no more than 29, rocks and mineral specimens with seven minerals 50219 in the collections.
 Collection may include duplications that show variations.
 Label collection and note where found.
 50220 Rock Hounds 1: Display at least 30, but no more than 40, rocks and mineral specimens with ten minerals in the collection.
 Rocks should include at least three igneous, two metamorphic, and three sedimentary groups.
 Label collection and note where found.
-50221 Rock Hounds 2 : Display no more than 50 specimens that have been selected to illustrate a specific theme of the exhibitor's choosing.
+50221 Rock Hounds 2: Display no more than 50 specimens that have been selected to illustrate a specific theme of the exhibitor's choosing.
 Be creative.
 Sample categories could include (but are not limited to): industrial minerals and their uses; a specific rock group and the variety that occurs in that group, including some minerals that occur in that environment; select fossils traced through the geologic ages; minerals and